 The philosophy of Science within the school is to make it fun and to make it as investigative based as we can.
 This will enable us to instill a sense of enquiry and lead to an understanding of the scientific thinking skills and generate a passion for Science.

-The Langton Green Primary School Science Curriculum Overview for 2016-2017 shows what is taught, and when.
 We follow the National Curriculum for science, which was revised in September 2014.
 Our aim is to ensure that all pupils:

 - develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics